believein5/Mathmetic/README.md

-Here is a private repository for sources like assignments pdf and so on.
+Here is a private repository for math assignments in pdf and so on.